From business matters to personal legal issues.

 Estate planning seldom begins with the last Will and Testament, though it often ends there.
 The experienced attorneys at Morton & Gettys in Rock Hill can help make sure your Will is properly drafted and covers all the points that are important to you.

-A Will does more, than spell out who inherits how much of what.
+A Will does more than spell out who inherits how much of what.
 It also can name a guardian for minor children.
-It can instruct your family as to funeral plans and whether you wish to be buried, cremated or donate your body for scientific research or to medical science.
-It can allow you to make charitable contributions to organizations or causes you hold dear.
+It can instruct your family as to funeral plans and whether you wish to be buried, cremated, or donate your body for scientific research.
+It can allow you to make charitable contributions.

-A carefully crafted plan and document can help decrease the amount of taxes your heirs pay.
-If tools such as trusts, beneficiary designations and property ownership planning are employed and outlined in the Will, it could be possible for your heirs to avoid the probate process.
+A carefully crafted plan and document can help decrease the taxes your heirs pay.
+If tools such as trusts, beneficiary designations and property ownership planning are employed and outlined in the Will, heirs might be able to avoid the probate process.

 A Will also allows you to select a personal representative, someone who will ensure that its terms are followed and your estate is properly distributed.
-The lawyers at Morton & Gettys have served as personal representatives, a step that often helps smooth the process if family relationships are strained.
+The lawyers at Morton & Gettys have served as personal representatives, a step that can smooth the process if family relationships are strained.

 Begin planning for your family’s future today with a consultation with a professional who can help you avoid the pitfalls of a do-it-yourself estate planning or online legal forms.
 We can make sure your Will meets your exact needs and expectations as well as the requirements of South Carolina law.